Planning your Disney World Vacation? We’re so excited for you! To help you have the best time, we wanted to share 7 things not to do at Disney World!

 Be sure to drink enough water.
 You need to think through keeping yourself and your crew hydrated.
 Remember that quick service restaurants provide water free of charge even if you are not purchasing a meal.
 There is no reason to not stay hydrated!

 We recommend bringing a water bottle into the parks to help you stay hydrated and save money on bottled water.
 Our favorites are here, along with a list of water refill stations.
+You can also ask for a cup of water from any quick service restaurant and they will gladly give you some!

 5. Don’t Forget to Plan for Rest